valueadd-poland/pimp-my-pr/libs/pmp-web/repository/repository-statistics/feature/README.md

-# pmp-web-report-repository-statistics-feature
+# pmp-web-repository-repository-statistics-feature

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test pmp-web-report-repository-statistics-feature` to execute the unit tests.
+Run `nx test pmp-web-repository-repository-statistics-feature` to execute the unit tests.